 And one of their all-time favorites, pre-trial reform – rapidly becoming a cottage industry for the anti-cash bail crowd nationwide.

-Arapahoe County bail bonds workers should be familiar with HB21-1280, the state of Colorado’s Pre-trial Detention Reform.
+Colorado bail bonding agents should be familiar with HB21-1280, the state of Colorado’s Pre-trial Detention Reform.
 Per a summary in the Boulder Weekly, “The bill follows up on 2019 legislation that outlines a roadmap for meeting greenhouse gas emissions, but oversight of the path toward fewer emissions, done by the governor-appointed Air Quality Control Commission, has left environmentalists wanting more stringent guidelines.
 But not everyone is convinced, as prosecutors and law enforcement are concerned the focus on revamping the role of jails police and will eventually make state residents less safe.”

 According to Tom Raynes, head of the Colorado District Attorney’s Council, “The primary goals should be victim-based, crime reduction-based, accountability-based, and balancing that with the safety and concerns of the community.
 It all has to be balanced, but fundamentally the criminal justice system is about getting the bad guys off the street.”